 Table of contents

-Email signatures are one of the most important tools in your email arsenal.
+Email signatures are one of the most important tools in your email lead generation game.
 It’s your first impression, your chance to make a good impression, and your opportunity to leave a lasting impression.

 Do you ever feel like you spend more time crafting the perfect email than you do thinking about your email signature?
 If so, you’re not alone.